EDGAR Down When You Need It? Request a Filing Date Adjustment

 sent back by the EDGAR system (although, in this situation, it would probably be helpful for you to have at least tried to contact EDGAR Filer Support for help with the error message).

-The staff has a fair amount of discretion in determining
+My understanding is that the staff has a fair amount of discretion in determining

 whether to grant a filing date adjustment.
 In general, adjustments are granted only if it can be demonstrated that a good faith effort was made to submit the filing on time and the report could not be timely filed due to technical difficulties beyond